RobKenis/rob-kenis-dot-dev/docs/kubecon-2024/wednesday/2-falco.md

 ## Roadmap

-Falco 1.0.0 has been released.
+Falco 1.0.0 has been released, _Modern eBPF_ has been made the default driver.

 ## Links